 The default configuration of auto-add focus keywords will only allow you to add/import primary focus keywords.
 But, if you also wish to include secondary focus keywords in the Keyword Manager, then select the Include Secondary KWs checkbox.

 If you’ve multiple post types, then you may prefer to import focus keywords only from the important post types.
 Under the Select Post Types option, you can choose the post types for importing focus keywords and avoid importing/tracking less important keywords in your Keyword Manager.

 Once you’ve configured, click the Save settings button, and now Rank Math will start importing focus keywords, and when it is done, you will see a success notification as shown below.

 Once you add a keyword in the Rank Tracker, Rank Math automatically processes your Google Search Console and Analytics data to pull in all necessary data for the keyword(s) you’ve added…

-For example, we have shown the key information like the impressions, clicks, current search position (along with the positions gained/dropped in the last 30 days), CTR, and position history over the last few weeks for the keyword ultimate guide to content creation.
+For example, we have shown the key information like the impressions, clicks, current search position (along with the positions gained/dropped in the last 30 days), CTR, and position history over the last few weeks for the keyword WordPress themes.

 How Accurate Is Rank Math’s Rank Tracking Functionality?